LegendLeoChen/yolov8-bird/docs/en/guides/coral-edge-tpu-on-raspberry-pi.md

 ## What is a Coral Edge TPU?

 The Coral Edge TPU is a compact device that adds an Edge TPU coprocessor to your system.
-It enables low-power, high-performance ML inference for TensorFlow Lite models.
+It enables low-power, high-performance ML inferencing for TensorFlow Lite models.
 Read more at the [Coral Edge TPU home page](https://coral.ai/products/accelerator).

 ## Boost Raspberry Pi Model Performance with Coral Edge TPU